-Florida congressional candidate James Judge is raffling off AR-15-style rifles tied to fundraising
+Florida congressional candidate is raffling off AR-15-style rifles tied to fundraising

 Judge then called for another Republican, Jerry Torres of Lakeland, to be tossed off the ballot for filing issues.

 Keeping himself in the news this week, Judge, the owner of a public relations firm, announced Wednesday that he’s raffling off four AR-15-style semi-automatic rifles.
-The guns are similar to the one law enforcement says was used two days ago in the latest mass shooting outside of Chicago July 4th that killed seven people.
+The guns are similar to the one law enforcement says was used in the mass shooting outside of Chicago on July 4th that killed seven people.

 Judge’s release describes them as “extra-controversial,” made by Spike’s Tactical, an Apopka business, and it holds him up as a staunch defender of the Second Amendment.